sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 - [MSNovelist summaries]({{ "/io/#structure-summary" | relative_url }})
 - spectral library matching summaries.

-By default, only the top hit is exported, but this can be adjusted by to export either "All hits" (which may result in very large files) or "Top k hits".
+By default, only the top hit is exported for each feature (`Top Hits (recommended)`).
+You can use the drop down menu to export either `All Hits` (which may result in very large files) or the `Top k Hits` (where you can choose `k`).
-For formula annotation summaries, users also have the option to export adducts belonging to the top hits.
+For formula annotation summaries, you can also export adducts belonging to the top hits (`Top Hits with Adducts`).

-[//]: # (TODO: this part is very confusing...)
+In addition, you can export a `Data quality summary`, with [data quality]({{"/gui/#lcms-tab" | relative_url}}) values of different categories for all features.

+You can export the files in TSV, ZIP or XLSX format.
+You might want to use `Quote strings` to quote all string values.

 ### Feature based molecular networking (FBMN) export {#FBMN-export}